Hong Kong eyes return to global financial map with summit amid talent crunch, geo-tension

 Citigroup C.N CEO Jane Fraser will also not attend due to COVID-19 infection, Reuters reported on Thursday.

-The city's Financial Secretary Paul Chan, one of the main speakers, also contracted COVID-19 during a visit to Saudi Arabia and will stay in that country for a "short while" to observe health requirements, the government said last week.
+The city's Financial Secretary Paul Chan, one of the main speakers, also contracted COVID-19 during a visit to Saudi Arabia , the government said last week.
+Chan, however, has tested negative for COVID-19 now and is expected to return to Hong Kong on Tuesday, a government statement said on Monday.

-"The Financial Secretary will try his best to attend the Summit in person, and meet with participating financial leaders," a spokesperson said.
-"Where this is not possible, he will join by video or through a pre-recorded speech."

-Those who make it will look for reassurances of the city returning to pre-pandemic normalcy, making it easier for them to move talent to Hong Kong.
+Those who make it to the summit will look for reassurances of the city returning to pre-pandemic normalcy, making it easier for them to move talent to Hong Kong.

 HKMA head Eddie Yue told a local newspaper last week the event would send a clear message that "Hong Kong is back", and it would be the "fireworks which draw the eyeballs of global talent".